Getting Started with cloudtaser on GKE¶

-This guide walks you through deploying CloudTaser on a GKE cluster and protecting your first workload.
-By the end, your application secrets will be fetched directly from an EU-hosted vault into process memory, bypassing Kubernetes Secrets and etcd entirely.
+This guide walks you through deploying cloudtaser on a GKE cluster and protecting your first workload.
+By the end, your application secrets will be fetched directly from an EU-hosted OpenBao into process memory, bypassing Kubernetes Secrets and etcd entirely.

 Prerequisites¶